pdevine/S3/Healthchecks.md

 ## Redis schema

-The goal return stats for the set interval, i.e., if interval is 30 seconds, return stats only for the last 30 seconds.
+The goal is to return stats for the set interval, i.e., if interval is 30 seconds, return stats only for the last 30 seconds.

 The stats use simple keys with INCR command for every new push.
 Each key is appended with a normalized unix timestamp, as the idea is to store the stats in